 The basic math facts form the foundation of successful subsequent computational fluency in two regards.
 First, they are the component operations used for multi-digit computation.
-Second, and equally important, they provide one of the foundations for strategies used for successful flexible, efficient, and accurate computation with multi-digit numbers.
+Second, and equally important, they provide one of the foundations for strategies used for successful flexible, efficient, accurate and appropriate computation with multi-digit numbers.